red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/working-with-variables-and-expressions.rst

 Expressions in Strings
 ----------------------------------------

-As in Python's formatted string literals we can use braces to evaluate an expression inside a string ``"{$variable}"``:
+As in Python's formatted string literals, we can use braces to evaluate an expression inside a string ``"{$variable}"``:

 .. code-block:: colang
     :caption: variables/string_expression_evaluation/main.co